mrsilver76/tunelift/README.md

 ### 🔀 Path Rewriting

+If you plan on allowing other users/machines/software to access the playlist then you may find that the location embedded in the playlist file isn't accessible for them.
+For example, `D:\MyMusic` won't be accessible by a NAS or another computer.
+To solve this you can use the following options to modify your paths so they point to the correct location:

 - **`-f <text>`, `--find <text>`**
   Searches for a specific substring in each file path.
 This is intended for use with `--replace` to modify paths for different devices or OSes.
 Searches are case-insensitive and you can only find one substring.